-- 267. Then, one week after the anniversary of Englyn's death-the week of September 13, 2021-Toney Roberts was watching the news and learned about the Facebook Whistleblower, Francis Haugen.
-He began looking for and listening to news on this topic, learning about what Instagram's leadership knew about the harms its products are causing to teen users.
-To name only one example, Meta recognized that a significant percent of its users are addicted to its products, that children open multiple, secret accounts (referred to by Meta as a "unique value proposition"), and that use of Instagram increases thoughts of what Meta calls "SSI" (Suicide and Self-Injury) in a percentage of teen girls who use it Englyn was nothing more than a statistic to Defendants, and Defendants chose profits and growth over the health and well-being of unsuspecting teen users like Englyn. - 268.
-That was when Toney Roberts charged Englyn's old cell phone to see whether the things they were describing on TV were what happened to his daughter.
-He was able to access some of her social media accounts from her phone and began scouring those with the information now in his possession. - 269.
-What became clear in September of 2021 is that Englyn's death was the proximate result of psychic injury caused by her addictive use of Instagram, Snapchat, and TikTok. - 270.
-Throughout the period of Englyn's social media use, Plaintiffs were unaware of the clinically addictive and mentally harmful effects of Instagram, Snapchat, and TikTok.
-In fact, they were not aware that Englyn was using these products at all until more than a year after she began.

-271. Defendants designed Instagram, TikTok, and Snapchat to frustrate and prevent parents like Brandy and Toney Roberts from exercising their rights and duties as parents to monitor and limit their child's use of their social media products.
+- 247. Plaintiffs could not make sense of what had happened.
+Emma Claire was an outgoing and involved young woman, with friends, and dreams, and a loving family.
+It was not until September of 2021, when Plaintiffs learned about the Facebook whistleblower and what Meta's own documents said about these social media products and the harm they cause.
+To name only one example, Meta recognized that a significant percent of its users are addicted to its products, that children open multiple, secret accounts (referred to by Meta as a "unique value proposition"), and that use of Instagram increases thoughts of what Meta calls "SSI" (Suicide and Self-Injury)28 in a percentage of teen girls who use it Emma Claire was nothing more than a statistic to Defendants, and Defendants chose profits and growth over the health and well-being of unsuspecting teen users like Emma Claire. - 248.
+What did not become clear until September of 2021 is that Emma Claire's death was the proximate result of psychic injury caused by her addictive use of Instagram, Snapchat, and TikTok.
+Throughout the period of Emma Claire's social media use, Plaintiffs were unaware of the clinically addictive and mentally harmful effects of Instagram, Snapchat, and TikTok. - 249.
+Defendants designed Instagram, TikTok, and Snapchat to frustrate and prevent parents like Darla and Ryan Gill from exercising their rights and duties as parents to monitor and limit their child's use of their social media products. - 250.
+Defendants designed Instagram, TikTok, and Snapchat to enable minor users such as Emma Claire to obtain access to and use, become addicted to, and abuse their products without the knowledge and consent of their parents.
+In fact, Snapchat's Snap Streaks product feature has been referred to as one of the addictive across all social media platforms, particularly when it comes to teens.
+On information and belief, Snap has been urged to remove that product feature, for the health and safety of children, and has refused.29